MahmouddSalama/MahmouddSalama/README.md

 #### Student At FCIS in CS department
 Hello I am Mahmoud Salama Mohamed, a student at the Faculty of Computers and Information, Ain Shams University (FCIS) ASU, in the third grade, CS department.
 I work as a mobile developer by flutter frameWork and have worked on more than 15 academic projects in the college  individual and group projects

-Skills: flutter / problem solving / Mathematics /teaching
+Skills: Machine Learning flutter / problem solving / Mathematics /teaching

 - 🔭 I’m currently working on FCIS
 - 📫 How to reach me: mahmoud.salama.gado@gmail.com